-NYC-EJA commends the Sub-Committee on Zoning and Franchises for inviting public comments on the proposed amendments to the Waterfront Revitalization Program.
-The City Council plays a critical role in ensuring that New York City fully takes advantage of this opportunity to increase the sustainability and resiliency of its working waterfront.
+NYC-EJA commends the New York State Department of State for inviting public comments on the proposed amendments to the New York City Waterfront Revitalization Program.
+The New York State Department of State plays a critical role in ensuring that New York City fully takes advantage of this opportunity to increase the sustainability and resiliency of its working waterfront.
 We feel that the proposed WRP is a significant accomplishment, while we look forward to discussing in more detail how NYC-EJA's recommendations can help strengthen this important reform.